wangantian/wangantian.github.io/_resources/aup-zu3.md

 Part of the document is adapted from the discussions <a href="https://uri-nextlab.github.io/ParallelProgrammingLabs/">here</a>.
 The Generative AI tools assist with part of the content.

-# Blink the LEDs in HDL
+# Task 1: Blink the LEDs in HDL
 In this part, you are expected to blink the LEDs using the board's switches and buttons.
 The design is the same as the existing HDL design at this stage: write the HDL design, run synthesis and implementation, and see the design run.
-Below is a small working HDL design, along with the constraint file [here](https://wangantian.github.io/files/zu3.xdc), with minor modifications from the official documents.
+Below is a small working HDL design, along with the constraint file [here](https://wangantian.github.io/files/aup-zu3_files/zu3.xdc), with minor modifications from the official documents.

-# Blink the LEDs using Zynq

 In this exercise, you will complete a Verilog module for the RealDigital AUP-ZU3 board (Zynq UltraScale+ XCZU3EG).
 The board provides slide switches, push buttons, white LEDs, RGB LEDs, and servo headers on the programmable logic (PL) side, all clocked by a 100 MHz differential clock.